Bagley & Co

 Boyd's Crystal Art Glass, Inc.

 Cambridge, Ohio, U.S.A.
-(1978 - )
+(1978 to present)

 Formerly Degenhart Glass.
-Hand-pressed animals, figures etc.
+Hand-pressed animals, figures etc

 website